Syncano/website/_posts/2014-04-07-newest-features-in-syncano-3-1.markdown

 <p dir="ltr">We’re excited to open Syncano to the public for the first time with version 3.1!
 While we’re still in beta, we feel this new version is a huge accomplishment equipped with a simplified sign up process, completely re-invented admin GUI, new API functionality, and easier access to support.
 Here are some of our key new features:<!--more--></p>

 <h2 dir="ltr">Simplified Login and Social Media Authentication</h2>
 <p dir="ltr">You no longer need a code to sign up, and we've added social media authentication so you can quickly register and log in with Github, Google, Amazon, Bitbucket and Twitter.
-(You can manage all of your social media connections by going to <em>Account</em> &gt; <em>Authentication</em> in your admin GUI.)</p>
+(You can manage all of your social media connections by going to <em>Account</em> > <em>Authentication</em> in your admin GUI.)</p>
 <p dir="ltr"><a href="http://www.syncano.com/wp-content/uploads/2014/04/Screen-shot-2014-04-06-at-9.43.59-PM.png"><img class="alignnone size-large wp-image-2226" src="http://www.syncano.com/wp-content/uploads/2014/04/Screen-shot-2014-04-06-at-9.43.59-PM-1024x619.png" alt="Login Page 3-1" width="800" /></a></p>

 <h2 dir="ltr">Redesigned and Improved Admin GUI Panel</h2>
 <p dir="ltr">We’ve completely recreated the Admin GUI from the ground up to make it simpler, easier to use, and up to 30 times faster.
 In addition to a new look and feel, we’ve added a settings tab, the ability to create and manage multiple instances, a drag and drop photo uploader, and a simple way to add parent-child relationships to data objects.</p>
 <p dir="ltr"><a href="http://www.syncano.com/wp-content/uploads/2014/04/data-object.png"><img class="alignnone size-full wp-image-2227" src="http://www.syncano.com/wp-content/uploads/2014/04/data-object.png" alt="Set Child or Parent" width="800" /></a></p>
 <p dir="ltr">Through the "Settings" tab, you can manage the administrators of your instance and generate API keys for your applications.
-Additionally, you can now create up to 10 instances per user by going to <em>Account &gt; My Instances</em> and clicking "Create new instance."</p>
+Additionally, you can now create up to 10 instances per user by going to <em>Account > My Instances</em> and clicking "Create new instance."</p>
 <p dir="ltr"><a href="http://www.syncano.com/wp-content/uploads/2014/04/Instances.png"><img class="alignnone size-full wp-image-2267" src="http://www.syncano.com/wp-content/uploads/2014/04/Instances.png" alt="Instances" width="785" height="339" /></a></p>

 <h2 dir="ltr">Faster Notifications and Improved Data Subscriptions</h2>